wtsky/javascript-style-guide/README.md

 <a name='in-the-wild'>In the Wild</a>
 -------------------------------------

-This is a list of organizations that are using the [original airbnb JavaScript style guide][airbnb-styleguide]:
+This is a list of organizations that are using the [original airbnb JavaScript style guide][airbnb-js-styleguide]:

 - **Aan Zee**: [AanZee/javascript](//github.com/AanZee/javascript)
 - **Airbnb**: [airbnb/javascript](//github.com/airbnb/javascript)